Logo of 9th EUROSHNET Conference "Digital and green innovations - Shaping the future of occupational safety and health"

 Pierre Belingard is an electrotechnical engineer with over ten years’ experience in product testing and validation across various industrial sectors, including automotive, defence and security.
 After this professional background, he joined EUROGIP, where he is now responsible, on behalf of the French authorities, for coordinating French Notified Bodies under the Machinery Regulation and the Personal Protective Equipment Regulation.
 Working closely with the French Ministry of Labour and the French Ministry of Agriculture, he also deals with European regulatory matters.
 In addition, he participates in standardisation activities in the machinery sector and represents the positions of prevention stakeholders.

 In later political roles he specialized in AI, machine safety, human-machine interaction, and psychological stress.
-Today he is a representative of the European Trade Union Confederation (ETUC) in the EU Commission's Machinery expert group within DG Grow and expert in standardization committees related to occupational health and safety, particulary ergonomics and mental stress and related human-machine interaction.
-In the EU Commission's Advisory Committee for Safety and Health at Work he is a member of the workers interest group within the Working Party Standardization.
-At national level he works for the German trade unions at the working level of the Commission for Occupational Health and Safety and Standardisation (KAN).
+Today he is a representative of the European Trade Union Confederation (ETUC) in the EU Commission's Machinery expert group within DG Grow and an expert in standardization committees related to occupational health and safety, particulary ergonomics and mental stress and related human-machine interaction.
+In the EU Commission's Advisory Committee for Safety and Health at Work he is a member of the workers' interest group within the Working Party Standardization.
+At national level he works for the German trade unions at the Commission for Occupational Health and Safety and Standardisation (KAN).

 Rafał L. Górny is a full professor of medical sciences.
 He is currently head of the Laboratory of Biohazards at the Central Institute for Labour Protection – National Research Institute, Warsaw, Poland.
 He is also head of the Biological Agents Expert Group at the Interdepartmental Commission for Maximum Admissible Concentrations and Intensities for Agents Harmful to Health in the Working Environment, Warsaw, Poland.
 In the last 30 years of professional work, he has been engaged in numerous studies devoted to health-related aspects of exposure to particulate (including biological) and fibrous aerosols in occupational and non-occupational environments.
 Since 2002, he has been working as and adviser for the World Health Organization, European Commission, and International Labour Organization in the field of biological agents.